aws-ia/cfn-abi-deepwatch-mdr/guide/content/costandlicenses.md

 ## Deepwatch licensing costs

-For your cost considerations, deployment of solution presumes that you are already a Deepwatch MDR customer, you can view [Deepwatch service pricing information on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-7xr5ppn2unxfe?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
+To address your cost-related concerns, please note that the deployment of this solution assumes that you are an existing Deepwatch MDR customer.
+You can find detailed pricing information for [Deepwatch services on the AWS Marketplace.](https://aws.amazon.com/marketplace/pp/prodview-7xr5ppn2unxfe?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).

 ## AWS service costs